 The Site is easily accessible for the broader Oakleigh South community through a series of green links provided at each of the existing street frontages.
-The provision of the pedestrian walkways to Beryl Avenue will act as a visual invitation to the broader community to utilise the central open space.
+The provision of the central 10.3m wide (approximately) pedestrian walkway to Beryl Avenue will act as a visual invitation to the broader community to utilise the central open space.

-170 square metres of public open space is also provided in the eastern portion of the Site and a further 354 square metres is provided along the Bakers Road interface.
+A public open space of approximately 204 square metres is to be provided in the eastern portion of the Site and a further 336 square metres (approximately) is provided along the Bakers Road interface.